JordiPolo/spiel/README.md

 ## Contributing

 1. Fork it
+2. Do your changes, the specs pass
-2. Send a pull request
+3. Send a pull request